taiyeoguns/fastapi-trial/readme.md

 ### Set up database

-SQLAlchemy is used to model the data and alembic is used to keep the db up-to-date.
+SQLAlchemy is used to model the data and alembic is used to keep the database up-to-date with migrations.

-To setup a local db, fill in database details in `.env` file from earlier or set up environment variables.
+To setup a local database, fill in database details in `.env` file from earlier or set up environment variables.
 Ensure the database and user defined in `.env` is already created in Postgres.

 For initial database setup, run the following commands: